emiljapelt/INSEC1/Ex3/Answers.md

 ### Problem 2.6

 Because each bit is either 0 or 1 the minimum number of plaintexts needed to get every possible hash value is 2^16=65.536.
-Therefore, the minimum number of plaintexts needed to get the same hash value is 2^16+1=65.537.
+Therefore, the number of plaintexts needed to get the same hash value is 2^16+1=65.537.